 In northern Spain lie the Pyrenees Mountains, with sixteen full service ski (and snowboarding) resorts which not only cater to ski and board enthusiasts, but also to families with young children and other winter sports pursuits.
 Day care services and snow parks are available, as are other activities such as ice skating.

 Perhaps the most spectacular ski resort in the Pyrenees, with what many claim are the best slopes in Europe, is Baqueira-Beret.
-With challenging runs for expert skiers and tamer ones for beginners, Baqueira’s climate, snow quality and après-ski (dining, nightlife and entertainment) make it a favorite spot.
+With challenging runs for expert skiers and tamer ones for beginners, Baqueira’s climate, snow quality and après-ski (dining, nightlife and entertainment) make it a favourite spot.

 Like many winter sports resorts, summertime brings a new range of attractions, including white water rafting, horseback riding, paragliding, hiking and cycling.

 As a rule, Spain enjoys four distinct seasons, but the country is large and therefore climates vary greatly from region to region.
 For example, July and August will bring average temperatures in the 90’s to Madrid and Seville, while Santiago rarely sees days over the low 70’s, even in mid-summer.

 And though the mountainous regions will see snow and freezing temperatures each winter, lows in other parts of the country tend to hover in the mid 40’s, although Madrid can experience colder weather, sometimes in the low 30’s.